erezgeva/libptpmgmt/clkmgr/README.md

 synchronization on the local platform.
 The Clock Manager exposes an API to enable reporting time synchronization status to any application executing on the system.
-It is planned that Clock Manager will not only be able to report timing telemetry information, but also configure the platform, allowing privileged applications to make changes to the platform time configuration.
+It is planned that Clock Manager will not only be able to report timing telemetry information but also configure the platform, allowing privileged applications to make changes to the platform time configuration.

 ![High-level Overview of the Clock Manager